Financial Aid Withdrawal Policy for Graduate Students

 4. Other Title IV (federal) assistance

-If you are required to repay a portion of your loan through the student's share calculation, you will not be expected to return those funds immediately, but rather when repayment begins according to the terms and conditions of the promissory note.
-If a portion of your unearned Federal Loan funds must be returned to the federal aid program, you will then be responsible for repaying this money back to Business Office/Student Accounts at St. Thomas.
+If you are required to repay a portion of your loan through the student's share calculation, you will not be expected to return those funds immediately, but rather when repayment begins according to the terms and conditions of the master promissory note.
+If a portion of your unearned Federal Loan funds must be returned to the federal aid program, you will then be responsible for repaying this money back to Business Office/Student Accounts at St. Thomas if the return of federal funds creates a balance due to the business office after all adjustments are made.
 Official notification of the results of the calculation will be emailed to your St. Thomas email and your personal email on file.

 If you receive less Title IV aid than the amount earned based on the Return to Title IV Calculation, the institution will offer you a disbursement (referred to as post-withdrawal disbursement) of the earned loan funds that were processed by, but for which you did not receive, prior to your last date of attendance or academic activity.